netlify/headlesscms.org/site/content/pages/about.md

 ## Explanation of Categories

-### Type: Git-based / Headless / Generator Specific
+### Type: Git-based / Headless / Other.

 Here we focus on what type of CMS it fall under.

+*Git-based*

-Git-based means that you are typically working locally and then pushing changes to Git, from where you then push a new build of your site.
+With a git-based CMS you are pushing changes to git that then triggers a new build of your site.
-Headless CMS’ are purely API driven.

-Others are, well, those that aren’t Git-based or Headless..
-They include ones like Lektor that works uniquely with it’s own site generator..
+*Headless*

+A headless CMS is purely API driven.
+It does need to run every time a site has a visitor, but it’s an external api instead of having to run it as part of your site.
+These are often great if you have several different apps or sites pulling the same managed content.

+*Generator specific*

+CMS that needs a site specific generator to work.

 ### Site generators supported: All, or listed.